AI & Automation Services

 From a UK GDPR perspective, the chatbot captures explicit consent before any personal data is written to Odoo.
 The consent timestamp and the specific consent text shown to the user are stored on the crm.lead record.
 Data retention schedules for unconverted leads can be configured to auto-archive after 12 months in line with the business's data retention policy.

-AI document automation for Odoo Accounting targets the accounts payable intake process, specifically the handling of incoming supplier invoices that arrive as PDF attachments to email or via a supplier portal upload.
-The integration uses GPT-4o to read the PDF as a structured document rather than raw text, extracting the fields that Odoo's account.move model requires: supplier name, VAT number, invoice date, due date, invoice number, individual line items with quantities and unit prices, VAT amounts per line, and the invoice total.
+AI document automation for Odoo Accounting targets the accounts payable intake process — specifically the handling of incoming supplier invoices that arrive as PDF attachments to email or via a supplier portal upload.
+The integration uses a vision-language model (typically a multimodal LLM with document understanding capability) to read the PDF as a structured document rather than raw text, extracting the fields that Odoo's account.move model requires: supplier name, VAT number, invoice date, due date, invoice number, individual line items with quantities and unit prices, VAT amounts per line, and the invoice total.

 The extracted data is matched against Odoo's existing res.partner records for supplier identification.
-Vendor name normalisation handles the reality of how suppliers invoice: "ABC Ltd", "ABC Limited" and "ABC UK Ltd" are all recognised as the same supplier and matched to the same Odoo record, rather than creating three duplicate vendor entries.
 If the supplier exists in Odoo, their vendor account, payment terms and default expense accounts are pre-populated on the draft bill.
 If the supplier is new, a new res.partner record is created in draft for human review before the invoice is posted.
-This prevents the silent creation of duplicate or mismatched vendor records.
+This prevents the silent creation of duplicate or mismatched vendor records — a common failure mode in less careful implementations.

-Draft bills created by the AI appear in a dedicated review queue in Odoo Accounting.
+Draft bills created by the AI are flagged with a custom tag in Odoo and appear in a dedicated review queue in Odoo Accounting.
 An accounts team member reviews the draft, confirms the line items are correctly mapped to the right expense accounts, and approves with a single click.
 The AI handles the extraction; the human handles the accounting judgement on categorisation.
-This division of labour is both operationally efficient and appropriate: the AI does not post bills autonomously, eliminating the risk of incorrect automatic posting.
+This division of labour is both operationally efficient and appropriate — the AI does not post bills autonomously.

 For businesses processing more than 200 invoices per month, the AI document processing module pays for itself within the first quarter.
-At 12 minutes per invoice manually versus under 90 seconds automated, a business handling 200 invoices per week reclaims 34 hours of staff time every week.
-At a fully-loaded staff cost of £25 per hour, that is £850 per week or £44,000 per year.
-The AI document module project cost is typically £3,000 to £5,000.
-The payback period is under two weeks at that volume.
+A conservative estimate: if one member of staff spends 2 hours per day on invoice data entry at a fully loaded cost of £35,000 per year, that represents approximately £17,500 of processing time.
+The AI document module project cost is typically £3,000.
+The payback period is under three months.

 The integration also handles credit notes, proforma invoices and purchase orders, each mapped to the correct Odoo document type based on header text classification.
-Documents that cannot be confidently classified are routed to the review queue with a confidence flag rather than attempting a low-confidence extraction.
+Documents that cannot be confidently classified — mixed-format PDFs, scanned images with poor resolution — are routed to the review queue with a confidence flag rather than attempting a low-confidence extraction.

 Businesses already using Odoo Purchase can link the document automation to the three-way matching workflow: extracted invoice data is compared against the corresponding Odoo purchase order and goods receipt before the draft bill is created, flagging discrepancies in price or quantity for immediate human review.